-Is A Store Responsible When Someone Is Injured?
+Is A Store Responsible When A Customer Is Injured?

 When you go to a store to shop, you expect to be in a safe environment.
 However, accidents can happen.
 You might slip on a spill on the floor.
 An item on a top-shelf might fall on you.
 The mat by the entrance was askew and you tripped.
 When examples like these result in an injury, the store has a level of liability.
 As the injured party, it is important for you to know what your rights are so you can exercise your rights and pursue compensation for damages.